The Latest: Education Department guts its civil rights office

 The EU retaliates against Trump's tariffs, slapping duties on produce from Republican states

-The European Union on Wednesday announced retaliatory trade action with new duties on U.S. industrial and farm products, responding within hours to the Trump administration's increase in tariffs on all steel and aluminum imports to 25%.
+The European Union announced retaliatory trade action with new duties on U.S. industrial and farm products.

 The world's biggest trading bloc was expecting the U.S. tariffs and prepared in advance, but the measures still place great strain on already tense transatlantic relations.
 Only last month, Washington warned Europe that it would have to take care of its own security in the future.

-The EU measures will cover goods from the United States worth some 26 billion euros ($28 billion), and not just steel and aluminum products, but also textiles, home appliances and agricultural goods.
+The EU measures will cover goods from the U.S. worth some 26 billion euros ($28 billion), and not just steel and aluminum products, but also textiles, home appliances and agricultural goods.

 The EU duties aim for pressure points in the U.S. while minimizing additional damage to Europe.
 The tariffs — taxes on imports — primarily target Republican-held states.